joomdev/Astroid-Framework/README.md

 Mega menu Width | You can set total width in pixel for mega menu area.
 Custom CSS Class | allows you to add Custom CSS Class(es) to the menu item.

-* You can add rows by clicking the Add row button that appears in bottom-center , Upon clicking the Add Row button a pop-up will appear showing predefined 12 column grid Layout from here you can select the Menu layout.
+* You can add rows by clicking the Add row button that appears in bottom-center, Upon clicking the Add Row button a pop-up will appear showing predefined 12 column grid Layout from here you can select the Menu layout.

 * After selecting the menu layout an Add icon button will appear in center, you should be able to see submenu items and modules by clicking on that icon.
 You can select existing module(s) and submenu items for your column.